Deadliest Mass Shootings in Modern US History Fast Facts

 9 killed - October 1, 2015 - Gunman Christopher Sean Harper-Mercer shoots and kills nine people, injuring another nine, at Umpqua Community College in Roseburg, Oregon.
 The shooter dies after a gun battle with police at the college.
 Six weapons were recovered at the school; another seven were recovered at Harper-Mercer's home.

 9 killed - June 17, 2015 - Dylann Roof, 21, shoots and kills nine people inside the historic Emanuel African Methodist Episcopal Church, in Charleston, South Carolina.
 Eight die at the scene; a ninth dies at a hospital.
 Roof is arrested the following day; according to police, he confesses and tells investigators he wanted to start a race war.
-Roof is convicted of murder and hate crimes in federal court and a jury recommends the death penalty.
-He would be the first person executed for committing federal hate crimes.
+Roof is convicted of hate crimes in federal court and is sentenced to death and later convicted of murder in state court.

 9 killed - March 21, 2005 - Red Lake High School, Red Lake, Minnesota.
 Sixteen-year-old Jeff Weise kills his grandfather and another adult, five students, a teacher and a security officer.
 He then kills himself.